-This includes funding for measures including simple changes to the design of streets such as locked gates around alleyways, increased street-lighting and the installation of CCTV.
+This includes funding for measures, including simple changes to street design, such as locked gates around alleyways, increased street lighting, and CCTV installation.

 From the St Michaels Neighbourhood Team, Inspector Simon Finney said of the camera deployments: “This is part of a package of investment aimed at making Hillfields a safer, pleasant place to live.
 The cameras have been placed in areas with the highest footfall, including parts with a big student population, and are there to help keep people safe."

 West Midlands Deputy Police and Crime Commissioner, Waheed Saleem, said: “Ensuring that our communities feel safe where they live and work is key which is why we are ensuring that the new CCTV cameras are in the areas which need them most.